 If you’re unsure of why your car is making a whining noise when accelerating, you should take it to a professional and try and describe the exact conditions as to how that noise appears.
 A good auto technician will have an indication as to what’s going on with the mechanicals, but a short test drive will confirm it.

-As cars get ever more technical and reliable, problems such as whining noises become less frequent, but unfortunately, it also means that when problems do arise, they’re usually more expensive to fix, thanks to needing specialist equipment and knowledge.
+As cars get ever more technical and reliable, problems such as whining noises become less frequent.
+But unfortunately, it also means that when problems do arise, they’re usually more expensive to fix.
+That’s because they require specialized equipment and knowledge.